ycpcs/cs340-fall2016/labs/lab10.md

 Here's how to do it!
 Well, sort of.

 The built-in `map` function applies a one-parameter function to each item in a sequence, returning a sequence with the results of each application.
-(Note that there are more complicated ways to use `map`, but we won't get into that yet.)
+(Note that there are more complicated ways to use `map`, but we won't get into that right now.)
 We have a bit of a problem, though: `tally-item` expects two parameters, a prices map and a line item vector.

 Not to worry: we can create an *anonymous* function that takes a single parameter (a line item vector) and applies `tally-item` to it, passing whichever prices map we want to use.
+(You encountered anonymous functions in the [Intro to Functions](https://www.4clojure.com/problem/14) problem on [4clojure](https://www.4clojure.com/).)

 Try this (which assumes you've evaluated the `yummy-fruit` invoice shown above):